openhab/openhab-addons/bundles/org.openhab.binding.teslascope/README.md

 ## Thing Configuration

-As a minimum, the IP address is needed:
+As a minimum, the apiKey and publicID are needed:

 - `apiKey` - apiKey provided by Teslascope
 - `publicID` - Vehicle Public ID listed in Teslascope